- MD, Makerere University

 Member, American Federation for Clinical Research 1975

 Member, Infectious Diseases Society of America 1979-1984

 Fellow, Infectious Diseases Society of America 1984-present

 Member, Society for Health Care Epidemiologists of America 1982-2004

 Fellow, Society for Health Care Epidemiologists of America 2004-present

 About Rashida Khakoo

-Rashida Khakoo, MD, MACP, is currently Professor of Medicine, Chief, Section of Infectious Diseases, Assistant Vice President Health Sciences Center (Faculty Development) at West Virginia University (WVU).
+Rashida Khakoo, MD, MACP, is currently Professor of Medicine, Chief, Division of Infectious Diseases, Assistant Vice President Health Sciences Center (Faculty Development) at West Virginia University (WVU).
 She obtained her medical degree from Makerere University Medical School in Uganda, East Africa and completed her Internal Medicine residency at George Washington University, Washington DC, and fellowship in Infectious Diseases at University of Florida.